kamalakbari7/global-open-data-portals/README.md

-# Open Data Portals Around The World
+# Global Open Data Sources List

+## Description

+This repository aims to provide a comprehensive list of open data sources available globally.
+The data sources vary in nature and cover a wide array of sectors such as healthcare, finance, education, environment, and many more.
 This repository lists a number of famous open data portals across the world, making it easy for developers, data scientists, and anyone interested in data to find the data they need.

 | Country | Name of Open Data Portal | URL |